gloriafree/SQL_Duke/README.md

 # SQL_Duke
-This projects includes course materials and assignment keys for coursera course: Manage big data with mySQL
+This project includes course materials and assignment keys for coursera course: Manage big data with mySQL